 In this worldview, they conflate the facts that science reveals with reality.
 On the Deist and Enlightenment view, miracles are an aberration.
 Indeed, the very definition of a miracle is something that is highly improbable or extraordinary, something unexpected and inexplicable on the basis of natural or scientific laws.

 Miracles in a Deistic world are so rare as to be highly unlikely.
 Miracles in a modern, materialist worldview are impossible.
 They simply don’t happen.
-Every miracle claim is a puzzle waiting for a naturalistic explanation.

 The idea that God is faithful has been replaced with the understanding of natural laws.
 We believe our understanding of the way natural laws work has supplanted God.
 God was a construct we invented when we didn’t have explanations for natural phenomena, but now that we understand natural phenomena we have no need for the concept of God.